Ultimate 7-Day Sri Lanka Itinerary for Indians: Visa-Free Travel Guide for 2026

 Start your day by exploring some of the city’s highlights:

-- Explore the historic Gangaramaya Temple, one of the city’s most famous Buddhist temples
+Explore the historic Gangaramaya Temple, one of the city’s most famous Buddhist temples

 For dinner, try classic Sri Lankan dishes like rice and curry, kottu roti, or fresh seafood.
 Many Indian travelers enjoy the familiar spice flavors mixed with local Sri Lankan ingredients.
+Close to Galle Face Green is the night life of the city to grab a drink with friends and create memories.

-Stay in Colombo only one night.
+Pro Tip: Stay in Colombo only one night.
 Most travelers use the city as a starting point before heading toward the cultural triangle.

 Day 2: Climb Sigiriya Rock Fortress